Quick start

 Best uses

-- Separate net amount, VAT amount, and gross amount.
+- Separate net amount, VAT amount, and gross amount before checking an invoice.

 What this calculator is for